 |location:||Hunters Point Shipyard, San Francisco, CA|

-The project developer, Lennar Urban, approached KMA to design a development of 157 residential units on 2 blocks in San Francisco’s Hunters Point neighborhood.
+The project developer, Lennar Urban, approached KMA to design a development of 157 residential units on two blocks in San Francisco’s Hunters Point neighborhood.
 The overall Lennar development, on the site of the former Hunter’s Point Naval Shipyards, includes upwards of 10,000 new units of housing.
-The eleven buildings are a combination of townhouse style units and stacked flats.
-Units vary in size from 1-bedrooms to 3-bedrooms and range in size from 602 to 1404 square feet.
+The eleven buildings on the site are a combination of townhouse style units and stacked flats varying in size from studios to 3-bedrooms.

-The buildings are a conglomeration of parts that are held together through their overall design strategy and materiality.
-The street wall is maintained at the corners of the blocks to provide a strong identity, while at the pedestrian level, the entries to the units are stepped back to provide more open corners for pedestrians.
-We provided additional planting space at the sidewalk level at some locations where the buildings stepped back, creating a better pedestrian experience.
+The buildings on blocks 53 & 54 are a conglomeration of parts that are held together through their overall design strategy and materiality.
+The street wall is maintained at the corners of the blocks to provide strong identity, while at the pedestrian level, the entries to the units are stepped back to provide more open corners for pedestrians.

 This project is currently under construction.